BASEMENT WATERPROOFING SERVICES

 Serving Long Island, Queens and all 5 boroughs

 Basements are typically built with cementitious materials such as cast in place concrete, block, and brick, and usually have a concrete slab for a floor.
 The reality is that these materials can be porous and tend to crack.
 Basements are also typically situated in the ground.
 In many locations, water can sometimes be found in the ground.
 Basements are not intended, designed or built to be boats.
-So, it is only natural for the water that’s in the ground to find its way into a basement and it is no surprise that they leak.
+So, it is only natural for the water that’s in the ground to find its way into a basement and it is no surprise that they leak, or have other issues that leave you with a flooded basement.

 Water penetrates through the cracks in the foundation walls and floors.
 Water also comes in at the location where the walls and floors meet because the basement is not created with a monolithic pour.
 The separate pours create a cold joint which is similar to a crack.
 Water may also leak at penetrations where a lally column passes through the floor or where conduits and pipes enter the walls.
 Rarely a waterproof condition exists where dissimilar materials meet.
 Water will flow into basements if the top of the foundation wall is below the adjacent grade and basement window sills when the wells have flooded.
 Lastly but just as important, water could pass through the walls and floors via capillary action.